-An overvalued market refers to when enough stocks become overvalued, either in an industry or across the board, and prices inflate beyond the market’s worth.
+An overvalued market refers to when enough stocks become overvalued, either in an industry or across the board, and prices inflate beyond their perceived ‘fair value.’.

 “The market” – for our purposes, the securities that comprise the U.S. trading economy – is an unwieldy beast.
 It’s made up of corporate stocks, government bonds, options, and a plethora of more complex securities.
 Due to its intricate nature, it’s hard to apply a blanket statement about all market movements.